 Kristen Naiman, SVP Brand Creative, Kate Spade and Co.

-More than just peak TV, we are living in peak content times.
-Professional and user-generated content combine into an endless sea of entertainment options.
-How are publishers evolving their content strategies to continue to break through to audiences in this complicated landscape?
-What are the smartest business models around video?
+It’s more than just a peak TV era, today, we are living in peak content times.
+Professional and user-generated content combine into an endless amount of entertainment options.
+How are publishers evolving their content strategies to break through to audiences?
 How might publishers be striking partnerships to further their reach?
-Leading content publishers talk about what it takes to stay on top.
+Leading content publishers discuss what it takes to stay on top.

 Dao Nguyen, Publisher, BuzzFeed

-Audiences now have an insatiable desire for content – and the media industry is looking at the best way to deliver across screens and devices.
+Audiences now have an insatiable desire for content – and the media industry is looking at the best way to deliver.
 What are the right live streaming tactics that reach audiences and hit revenue goals?
 What partnerships are being struck to amplify coverage for huge events, such as the Super Bowl, Olympics or November elections?
 Media and entertainment executives explore satisfying 24-7 audience demand.

 Nick Ascheim, SVP, NBC News Digital